Buddy (rapper)

 Simmie Sims III (born September 10, 1993), known professionally as Buddy, is an American rapper, singer, dancer and actor.
-Previously on the I Am Other label, he is now signed to Cool Lil Company and RCA Records.
+Previously sign with I Am Other and Columbia Records, he then moved to RCA Records.
 He is also a member of the hip-hop supergroup Zoink Gang, with JID, Smino and Guapdad 4000.

 Early life

-Introduced to gospel and soul by his father, a preacher and choir director, he began his performance career at age seven by starring in plays and musicals including The Wiz, Oliver With a Twist, and Dreamgirls at Amazing Grace Conservatory.
+Introduced to gospel and soul by his father, a preacher and choir director, Buddy began his performance career at age seven by starring in plays and musicals including The Wiz, Oliver with a Twist, and Dreamgirls at Amazing Grace Conservatory.
 "I grew up as a full-fledged entertainer rather than just somebody trying to rap about stuff," he has said about that experience.
-When the school became too expensive he withdrew, later attending a high school performing arts program in Long Beach, California.
+When the school became too expensive, he withdrew, later attending a high school performing arts program in Long Beach, California.

-Musical career
+Career

-2009–2015: Career beginnings and signing to Star Trak
+2009–2015: Career beginnings and signing to I Am Other

-As a teenager he began recording his own material.
+As a teenager, Buddy began recording his own material.
 In 2009, he got a break when TV music supervisor Scott Vener showed Pharrell Williams an early effort by the 15-year-old Buddy.
 Impressed, Pharrell began to work with the teenager, and signed him to his I Am Other creative collective and record label.
-When Buddy was 18, his "Awesome Awesome" was produced by The Neptunes and Pharrell made an appearance in the video.
+When Buddy was 18, he released the song "Awesome Awesome", produced by The Neptunes and Pharrell made an appearance in the video.

-On March 28, 2012 he released the single "Staircases" produced by Pharrell and featuring Kendrick Lamar.
+On March 28, 2012, he released the single "Staircases" produced by Pharrell and featuring Kendrick Lamar.

-In 2014, continuing to work with Pharrell, he released his debut mixtape, Idle Time, which featured Kendrick Lamar, Miley Cyrus, Freddie Gibbs, Robin Thicke, Sir Michael Rocks, and others, with production from Pharrell Williams, Chuck Inglish, Boi-1da, Cardo, Blaq, and Polyester among others.
+In 2014, continuing to work with Pharrell, Buddy released his debut mixtape, Idle Time, which featured Kendrick Lamar, Miley Cyrus, Freddie Gibbs, Robin Thicke, Sir Michael Rocks, and others, with production from Pharrell Williams, Chuck Inglish, Boi-1da, Cardo, Blaq, and Polyester, among others.

-He then embarked on a series of collaborations with various artists, including Nipsey Hussle, BJ The Chicago Kid, Chance the Rapper, Wiz Khalifa, and A$AP Rocky.
+He then embarked on a series of collaborations with various artists, including Nipsey Hussle, BJ The Chicago Kid, Chance the Rapper, Wiz Khalifa, and ASAP Rocky.

 2016–17: Ocean & Montana and Magnolia

-In November 2016 he put out his own single, "Shine," produced by Mike & Keys and DJ Khalil.
-It was premiered by hip-hop/R&B tastemaker Carl Chery, with a video directed by Andy Hines featuring a cameo from Nipsey Hussle.
-The song garnered over 2.7 million streams on Spotify, 12 million on Apple Music, and nearly half a million views on YouTube.
+In November 2016, Buddy released "Shine", produced by Mike & Keys along with DJ Khalil.
+It was premiered by hip-hop and R&B tastemaker Carl Chery, along with a music video directed by Andy Hines and featuring a cameo from Nipsey Hussle.
+The song garnered over 2.7 million streams on Spotify, 12 million on Apple Music, and over 2 million views on YouTube.
 Buddy described the single as "a ghetto hymn acknowledging inevitable death while showing gratitude for abundant life."
-On August 17, he released his second EP Magnolia which included features from Boogie, Wiz Khalifa, and Kent Jamz.
+On August 17, he released his second EP, Magnolia, which included features from Boogie, Wiz Khalifa, and Kent Jamz.

-His EP Ocean & Montana, produced by the Haitian-Canadian DJ and producer Kaytranada, was released May 19, 2017 by Cool LIL Company.
-It featured the single "Find Me."
+Buddy's EP Ocean & Montana, produced by Kaytranada, was released May 19, 2017, by Cool Lil Company, and features the single "Find Me".
 The EP's title refers to the intersection in Santa Monica where he lived, sought inspiration, and began collaborating with Kaytranada after leaving his parents' home.